• Skip to primary navigation

 • Make sure to cook the mostaccioli noodles until they are just al dente.
 This means that it is cooked through, but still has a slight bite to it.
 This will help to make sure the pasta isn't mushy when it's baked with the sauce and cheese.
 Follow the package directions for timing.

-• Bake the dish covered for the first 40 minutes so that pasta heats up nicely and doesn't dry out.
+• Bake the dish covered for the first 40 minutes so that the pasta heats up nicely and doesn't dry out.

-• After removing the foil, If the cheese isn't browning as much as you would like, flip on the broiler for a couple of minutes to finish browning it.
+• After removing the foil, if the cheese isn't browning as much as you would like, flip on the broiler for a couple of minutes to finish browning it.

-🥡 Storage suggestions
+Storage suggestions

 Leftover baked mostaccioli con ricotta will keep in the refrigerator when stored in an airtight container for 3-5 days and can be reheated in the oven or microwave.

-🍝 More hearty Italian pasta recipes
+More hearty Italian pasta recipes

-If you loved this recipe for baked mostaccioli con ricotta, check out these other hearty Italian pasta recipes that I know you will love too!
+If you loved this recipe for Baked Mostaccioli Con Ricotta, check out these other hearty Italian pasta recipes that I know you will love too!

-• White Lasagna with Spinach and Mushrooms
+• White Lasagna with Spinach and Mushrooms - A fun, vegetarian twist on classic lasagna that's rich and cheesy.

-• Beef Short Rib Ragu with Pappardelle
+• Beef Short Rib Ragu with Pappardelle - A slow-cooked meal perfect for Sunday dinners and special occasions.

-• Carbonara Style Mac and Cheese
+• Carbonara Style Mac and Cheese - Two comfort foods in one irresistible, easy-to-make dish!

 Recipe